-Both the FDF and GOODS-S fields were imaged with the ACS camera on board the HST.
-The FDF was imaged in the broad-band F814W filter, with 4 WFC pointings of 40 minutes exposure each, reaching a 10σ limit of 26 mag.
-The data reduction was performed with the standard $CALACS^5$ pipeline, and the combined final mosaic was produced with the multidrizzle package (Mutchler et al. 2002).
-The GOODS-S field was imaged in four different filters (BVIz) as part of the ACS GOODS legacy (Giavalisco et al. 2004); the 10σ limit in the F775W band is 26.5 mag.
+Both the FDF and GOODS-S fields were imaged with the Advanced Camera for Surveys (ACS) on board the Hubble Space Telescope (HST).
+The FDF was imaged in the broadband F814W filter, with four Wide Field Channel pointings of 40 minutes exposure each, reaching a 10 σ limit of 26 mag.
+The data reduction was performed with the standard CALACS5 pipeline, and the combined final mosaic was produced with the multidrizzle package (Mutchler et al. 2002).
+The GOODS-S field was imaged in four different filters (BVIz) as part of the ACS GOODS legacy (Giavalisco et al. 2004); the 10 σ limit in the F775W band is 26.5 mag.

-We make use of the publicly available packages GIM2D (Simard et al. 1999) and GALFIT (Peng et al. 2002) to fit PSF convolved Sersic (1968) profiles to the two-dimensional surface brightness of each object, down to a limit of F814W=24

-(FDF) and F775W=24.5 (GOODS-S).
-The PSFs used to convolve the profiles were obtained for each individual tile by stacking about 10 high S/N isolated stars.
+We use the publicly available packages GIM2D (Simard et al. 1999) and GALFIT (Peng et al. 2002) to fit point-spread function (PSF) convolved Sérsic (1968) profiles to the two-dimensional surface brightness of each object, down to a limit of F814W =24 (FDF) and F775W = 24.5 (GOODS-S).
+The PSFs were obtained for each individual tile by stacking about 10 high signalto-noise ratio isolated stars.
 The results from the two different codes are in excellent agreement, thus confirming the robustness both of our modeling and of the choice of flux limits.

-More details on the reduction and the data quality assessment, as well as on the whole fitting procedure and relative validation, will be described in Pannella et al. (in preparation).
-In order to further check our morphological classification, visual morphology was performed by UH according to the de Vaucouleurs et al. (1991) classification scheme.
-A tight correlation is obtained between the average visual and automated classifications, parameterized by the morphological type T and the Sersic index n{ser} , respectively (see Fig. 1).
+More details on the reduction and the data quality assessment, as well as on the whole fitting procedure and relative validation, will be described in M. Pannella et al. (2006, in preparation).
+In order to further check our morphological classification, visual morphology was performed by U. Hopp according to the de Vaucouleurs et al. (1991) classification scheme.
+A tight correlation is obtained between the average visual and automated classifications, parameterized by the morphological type T and the Sérsic index n{ser} , respectively (see Fig. 1).
 Using the visual or automated classification does not significantly affect the results presented in this study.

-We split our sample, according to the Sersic index, in early-type (n \geq 3.5, \approx T \leq -3), intermediate (2 \leq n < 3.5, \approx -3 < T \leq 2) and late-type (n < 2, \approx T > 2).
-We evaluated the effect of morphological k-correction on this coarse classification scheme by also performing the surface brightness modeling on B and z-band images for a subsample of the GOODS-S galaxies.
-We found that our broad classification is robust for objects at $z \leq$ 1.15.
-Thus we restrict our analysis to $z \leq$ 1.15.

-Finally, we estimate the mass completeness of the two (FDF and GOODS-S) catalogs as the mass of a maximally old stellar population6 having, at every redshift, an observed magnitude equal to the catalog completeness magnitude (e.g. Dickinson et al. 2003).
-The final catalog contains 1645 galaxies
+We split our sample, according to the Sérsic index, into early-type $(n \ge 3.5, \approx T \le -3)$, intermediate $(2 \le n < 3.5, \approx T \le -3)$ $\approx -3 < T \leq 2$) and late-type (n < 2, $\approx T > 2$).
+We evaluated the effect of morphological k-correction on this coarse classification scheme by also performing the surface brightness modeling on Band z-band images for a subsample of the GOODS-S galaxies.
+We found that our broad classification is robust for objects at $z \le 1.15$.
+Thus, we restrict our analysis to $z \le 1.15$.
+Finally, we estimate the mass completeness of the two (FDF and GOODS-S) catalogs as the mass of a maximally old stellar population6 having, at every redshift, an observed magnitude equal to the catalog completeness magnitude (e.g., Dickinson et al. 2003).
+The final catalog contains 1645 galaxies.

-4. THE EVOLUTION OF THE MORPHOLOGICAL MASS FUNCTION, TOTAL MASS DENSITY AND SSFR
+FIG. 1.-Correlation between the Sérsic index and the visual classification T-value for the GOODS-S subsample.
+Points are mean values.
+Solid error bars are the errors on the means, and dashed error bars show the rms values.

+3. THE SHAPING OF THE HUBBLE FORK UP TO REDSHIFT 1

-We performed extensive Monte-Carlo simulations to take into account the effect of mass uncertainties ($\approx 0.2 \text{dex}$) on our results.
-Ten thousand simulations of the mass catalog were generated, perturbing each mass within a gaussian of sigma equal to its error.
-Unless stated differently in the relevant Figure captions, we use the median values of the Monte-Carlo simulations in all figures.
-Error bars take into account both poissonian errors on the median counts (Gehrels 1986), and $16-84^{th}$ percentile values of each distribution.
+We performed extensive Monte Carlo simulations to take into account the effect of mass uncertainties (≈ 0.2 dex) on our results.
+Ten thousand simulations of the mass catalog were generated, perturbing each mass within a Gaussian of sigma equal to its error.
+Unless stated differently in the relevant figure captions, we use the median values of the Monte Carlo simulations in all figures.
+Error bars take into account both Poissonian errors on the median counts (Gehrels 1986), and 16th- 84th percentile values of each distribution.